mguyette/Aquarius_AppendOverwritePrep/index.md

 uid <- "9259636e1fb9425f9934b355a785d7e4"
 ```

-## Create a data frame that is built around the json structure requirements as defined by Aquatic Informatics
+## Create a data frame that is built around the API’s JSON structure requirements

 The JSON object that can be used in the API has three distinct parts: a
 Unique ID, the data Points, and the Time Range.
 We first create a nested